MaxHalford/maxhalford.github.io/content/blog/grouping-sets.md

 I hope you found this post useful!
 Taking a step back, it does feel that this is reinventing the wheel somehow.
 Writing SQL to connect a data warehouse to a dashboard may seem awkward.
 But sometimes you're limited by your tools, and you don't have access to an expensive no-code interface to do all this for you.

-Note that I've been using Snowflake as an example because that's we use at work.
+Note that I've been using Snowflake as an example because that's what we use at work.
 But this is also available in [PostgreSQL](https://www.postgresql.org/docs/10/queries-table-expressions.html#QUERIES-GROUPING-SETS), as well as in [MySQL](https://mysqlserverteam.com/mysql-8-0-grouping-function/), but sadly not in SQLite 😢